UoB-HPC/BabelStream/README.md

 > ./build/babelstream # executable available at ./build/
 ```

-By default, we have defined a set of optimal flags for known HPC compilers and assigned those to `RELEASE_FLAG`.
+By default, we have defined a set of optimal flags for known HPC compilers.
-You can override this if required.
+There are assigned those to `RELEASE_FLAGS`, and you can override them if required.

 To find out what flag each model supports or requires, simply configure while only specifying the model.
 For example: